agathauy/gsm-arduino/README.md

 No verificaiton of responses yet, these will be changed Arduino side in the near future.

+IMPORTANT: The RX buffer in SoftwareSerial.h of the SoftwareSerial Arduino library needs to be manually set to 240.

 ## Installation
 `npm install gsm-arduino`